slimsuite/chromsyn/README.md

 Version 1.2.0 introduced another optional input of predicted copy number output from [DepthKopy](https://github.com/slimsuite/depthkopy), which can be used to colour Duplicated BUSCO genes and loaded features according to their predicted copy number: `cndata=TSV`.
 This should be a delimited file with fields: `Genome`, `SeqName`, `Start`, `End`, `CN` (Other fields OK).
 If `Genome` is not provided, `SeqName` will map onto any genome. `Start` and `End` will be converted into `Pos` (mean position) prior to mapping, which is used for the actual mapping. (`Pos` can be provided in place of `Start` and `End`.)

+Version 1.5.0 has updated the options for using non-BUSCO synteny data.
+Specifically, ChromSyn has been optimised to use output from [SynBad](https://github.com/slimsuite/synbad), including custom formatting of assembly gaps based on their synteny and/or spanning read support.
+"Good" gaps can be optionally hidden with `qcmode=T`.
+If using for assembly QC, a new `ybleed` setting can be used to extend synteny blocks into chromosomes.
+This works best for a single pair of assemblies with `ybleed=1`, but if you want a clearer sense of how synteny blocks line up, `ybleed=0.5` will extend them to the midline of each chromosome.

 **Step 4.** Make the FOFN files, e.g.: